njbizzle/Offseason2024ForPortfolio/README.md

 ## Overview

-This is the most recent repository for FRC team 8852, which I worked on as lead programmer.
-I was the main person managing this repository but there were other people who wrote sections.
-One of the main features that I worked on was the implementation of a swerve drivetrain, which this season especially was designed to integrate easily into our autonomous pathing and vision software.
+This project is the most recent repository for FRC team 8852, which I work on as lead programmer.
+I managed this repository but there were other people who wrote sections of the code.
+One of the main features that I worked on was the implementation of a swerve drivetrain, which was specifically designed to integrate easily into our autonomous pathing and vision software.
 Vision was another large undertaking for the offseason.
-I worked on writing the vision subsystem and camera classes, as well as configuring the hardware and firmware, all of which works together to build an estimation of our robot's position.
+I worked on writing the vision subsystem and camera classes, as well as configuring the associated hardware and firmware, all of which works together to build an estimation of our robot's position.
 Additionally, the LED system is new on this project.
-I built up tools to quickly make and manage different patterns to help convey the status of our robot from far away (also they look really cool).
+I built tools to quickly create and manage different LED patterns to help convey the status of our robot from far away.

 ## Tools Used

+The language used is Java.
+The following tools and software packages are also used:

+Gradle to build
+WPILib for FRC tools
+PhotonVision
+PathPlanner
-Java, gradle, wpilib, PhotonVision, PathPlanner, and various vendor libraries to interact with hardware on the robot (rev robotics, kauai labs, playing with fusion, and others).
+Various vendor libraries to interact with hardware (e.g., Rev Robotics, Kauai Labs, Playing With Fusion among others).

-Also tools to control the robot and read data like Shuffleboard and AdvantageScope.
+Additionally, we used certain tools to control the robot and visualize data such as Shuffleboard and AdvantageScope.

 ## Work Split

-This was a collaboration with the [other programmer on the team](https://github.com/Pickles888), who is in the process of reimplementing autonomous driving from the 2024 on-season robot.
-They had also written some early versions of the intake and feeder subsystems.
-The sections highlighted here are the parts I worked on exclusively.
+This was a collaboration with [one other programmer on the team](https://github.com/Pickles888), who is in the process of reimplementing autonomous driving from our 2024 on-season robot.
+They had also written early versions of the intake and feeder subsystems.
+The sections highlighted in this portfolio are parts I worked on exclusively.

 ## Vision